mindspore-ai/docs/install/mindspore_cpu_win_install_source_en.md

     - If git was not installed in `ProgramFiles`, you will need to set environment variable to where `patch.exe` is allocated.
 For example, when git was install in `D:\git`, `set MS_PATCH_PATH=D:\git\usr\bin`.
 - Confirm that [MinGW-W64 GCC-7.3.0](https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win64/Personal%20Builds/mingw-builds/7.3.0/threads-posix/seh/x86_64-7.3.0-release-posix-seh-rt_v5-rev0.7z) is installed.
     - Ensure that path of source code does not include special characters (Chinese, Janpanese characters etc.).
 After installing, add the path `MinGW\bin`to the environment variable PATH.For example, the installation directory is in `D:\gcc`, then you will need to add `D:\gcc\MinGW\bin` to the system environment variable PATH.
-- Confirm that [CMake 3.18.3 or later](https://cmake.org/download/) is installed.
+- Confirm that [CMake 3.18.3](https://github.com/Kitware/Cmake/releases/tag/v3.18.3) is installed.
     - Ensure that path of source code does not include special characters (Chinese, Janpanese characters etc.).
 After installing, add the path of `cmake.exe` to the environment variable PATH.
 - Confirm that [ActivePerl 5.28.1.2801 or later](https://downloads.activestate.com/ActivePerl/releases/5.28.1.2801/ActivePerl-5.28.1.2801-MSWin32-x64-24563874.exe) is installed.
 - Confirm that [Python 3.7.5](https://www.python.org/ftp/python/3.7.5/python-3.7.5-amd64.exe) is installed.